celbridge-org/celbridge-docs/README.md

 - https://celbridge-org.github.io/celbridge-docs/

 ## This repo is a Celbridge project - you can build the docs in Celbridge :-)
-These docs are to be generated using the Spinx Python static HTML site generator, in a Celbridge project:
+These docs are to be generated using the Spinx Python static HTML site generator, in a Celbridge project (dogfooding :-):

 1. clone repo locally